 Not surprisingly, the areas of highest demand are located along the boulevard road network.
-This reflects the historical land use development pattern that has generally followed development of the motor vehicle and has resulted in high concentrations of attractors (e.g. strip retail, commercial centers, education facilities, etc.) along major traffic routes.
+This reflects land use development patterns that have historically emphasized a compact urban form and directed the concentration of attractors (e.g. strip retail, commercial centers, education facilities, etc.) to be located on major traffic routes and in close proximity to existing population centers.